- August 23, 2016

 So, what should you look for in a toothbrush?

-In our Illinois practice, we have found that a toothbrush with a head that is about a ½ inch wide by an inch long is the ideal size for the typical adult patient.
+In our Joliet dental office, we have found that a toothbrush with a head that is about a ½ inch wide by an inch long is the ideal size for the typical adult patient.
 The handle needs to be long enough for you to be able to get a good grip on it and work it with ease.

 The Right Firmness

 Most people need to use a toothbrush with soft bristles.
-The medium and/or hard bristled brushes may be fine if you are dealing with abnormal plaque and tartar build up, but you will want to be careful so as not to inflict damage on your teeth and gums.
+The medium and/or hard bristled brushes may be fine if you are dealing with abnormal plaque and tartar build up.
+However, you will want to be careful so as not to inflict damage on your teeth and gums.

-If you have any questions or concerns about your toothbrush or preventive dentistry in general, contact us today to schedule an appointment!
+Do you have any questions or concerns about your toothbrush or preventive dentistry in general?
+We’d love to help — Contact us today to schedule an appointment!